magicshifter/MS4000/README.md

 ## MS4000 - the return of MagicShifter (not -3000)!

-## We now have a mono-repo, and are doing away with the submodules.

-#This Repository contains the Magicshifter OS, built with platformio
+We now have a mono-repo, and are doing away with the submodules.
+This Repository contains the Magicshifter OS, built with platformio, and includes assets and tooling to get a MagicShifter firmware built and installed.

-###How to build?
+## How to build?
  * [install platformio](http://platformio.org/#!/get-started) - you will need the command-line (pio) tooling, but may have success with the PlatformIO IDE

  * Build the firmware: `cd firmware && make`